blosavio/trlisp/README.md

         child itself &nbsp;is a leaf, stem, or fork.
       </p>
       <h4 id="apply-fork-leaf">
-        Rule 3: Applying a fork with left child leaf
+        Rule&nbsp;3: Applying a fork with left child leaf
       </h4>
       <p>
         Here is a picture of applying a fork, where the left child is a leaf, to &nbsp;an argument <code>z</code>.